sneha6patel/Cardano-PHP-API/README.md

 # Whats Going On Here?

-A wrapper for the Cardano API (v1) in PHP.
+A collection of functions to make interacting with the Cardano SL (v1) API easier when using PHP.

 # What You Need To Do: